How to Grow Raspberries

 Be careful not to establish your raspberry patch in an area where you have recently grown tomatoes, peppers, or potatoes.
 This will help you avoid verticillium wilt, which these vegetables can carry and raspberries can catch.

-Be sure to prune for a longer harvest
+Be sure to prune raspberries in spring for a longer harvest

 The main purpose of pruning is to get rid of older canes in favor of newer canes that will produce more fruit.
 In late summer, some of the newly planted canes will begin to fruit at the top of the cane and continue into fall.
 In early spring of the following year, while the plants are still dormant, it’s time to prune these now one-year-old canes, and here is where we do something special.